dstx123/unitree_rl/README.md

 Quadruped robot reinforcement learning deployment method based on the unitree_guide state machine.
 The model trained through Isaac gym is successfully simulated in gazebo and deployed on the real robot.
 By modifying `CMakeLists.txt`, the switch between simulation and deployment can be achieved.

+Considering the file size, only `go1_description` is reserved in `src/unitree_ros/robots`.
+If you need to use other robots, please add the urdf file yourself.

 A trained weight file for Unitree Go1 walking on flat ground is provided.

 If this repository is helpful to you, please help click stars, thank you.